dev-arpita/freeCodeCampLearningJavaScript/instruction.md

-# Extract Matches
+# Find More Than the First Match

-So far, you have only been checking if a pattern exists or not within a string.
-You can also extract the actual matches you found with the .match() method.
+So far, you have only been able to extract or search a pattern once.

-To use the .match() method, apply the method on a string and pass in the regex inside the parentheses.

-Here's an example:

-"Hello, World!".match(/Hello/);
-let ourStr = "Regular expressions";
+let testStr = "Repeat, Repeat, Repeat";
-let ourRegex = /expressions/;
+let ourRegex = /Repeat/;
-ourStr.match(ourRegex);
+testStr.match(ourRegex);

-Here the first match would return ["Hello"] and the second would return ["expressions"].
+Here match would return ["Repeat"].

-Note that the .match syntax is the "opposite" of the .test method you have been using thus far:

-'string'.match(/regex/);
-/regex/.test('string');
+To search or extract a pattern more than once, you can use the global search flag: g.

+let repeatRegex = /Repeat/g;
+testStr.match(repeatRegex);

+And here match returns the value ["Repeat", "Repeat", "Repeat"]

-Apply the .match() method to extract the string coding.
+Using the regex starRegex, find and extract both Twinkle words from the string twinkleStar.

+Note
+You can have multiple flags on your regex like /search/gi

 ## Tests

-Waiting: The result should have the string coding
+Waiting: Your regex starRegex should use the global flag g
-Waiting: Your regex codingRegex should search for the string coding
+Waiting: Your regex starRegex should use the case insensitive flag i
-Waiting: You should use the .match() method.
+Waiting: Your match should match both occurrences of the word Twinkle
+Waiting: Your match result should have two elements in it.